Women’s and Non-Binary Officer

 Clare is proud of its reputation as one of the most friendly and progressive colleges, and the UCS wishes to keep it this way!
 As Women and non-binary’s Officer, I will work with the welfare team to ensure that the views of self-defining women and non-binary students are reflected and promoted.

 If you ever feel unsafe, worried, or just want a chat, I am always around to talk and don’t hesitate to get in touch.
 I can provide access to information concerning physical and mental health, contraception (as well as free chlamydia testing and free pregnancy tests), counselling services, life at Clare or anything else you may wish to talk about!
-There are also the other members of the welfare team: Phil Tower, Ellie Carter, Aish Machani, and Freddy Legg who will be around for all your other welfare-related needs.
-The weekly drop-ins are a great way to reach us too, and myself, Freddy and Aish are planning on running our own drop-ins to supplement the weekly ones.
+There are also the other members of the UCS welfare team who will be around for all your other welfare-related needs.
+The weekly drop-ins are a great way to reach us too.

 Outside the UCS, there are the wonderful College Nurses, Helen James and Jo Scoones.
 Other points of call within college include: your Tutor, the Senior Tutor, or your DoS for more academic related problems.